StefanZander/lecture_notes/swcs/html/docs/introduction.md

         ACTIVE: *"the mouse consumed oxygen at a higher rate..."*
         PASSIVE: *"oxygen was consumed by the mouse at a higher rate.."*

+    !!! note
-    **The clarity and effectiveness of your writing will improve dramatically as you increase the use of the active voice.**
+        The clarity and effectiveness of your writing will improve dramatically as you increase the use of the active voice.

 - **References**:
     References to the research findings of others are an integral component of any research paper.
 The usual practice is to summarize the finding or other information in your own words and then cite the source.
 Any ideas or other information that are not your own must be substantiated by a reference that is cited in the text.
 As a rule, in research papers, direct quotation and footnoting are rarely practiced --> simply restate the author's ideas or findings in your own words and provide a citation.